 - The vast majority (77.2%) of alien smuggling offenders were male.

 - The top five districts where smuggling offenders are caught in order from highest to lowest are Southern Texas (by a landslide) followed by Arizona, West Texas, Southern California, and New Mexico.

 Alien Smuggling Is Common in Texas—And Dangerous

 Because people who are not legally allowed to live in the U.S. must attempt to enter the country without being caught, the process of smuggling “illegal aliens” can be very taxing and dangerous.
 Alien smugglers often transport individuals in a hazardous manner and may force them to commit other crimes, like drug trafficking, along the way.
 Once people are successfully smuggled into the U.S., they are often forced to work in unsafe and unethical conditions.
 This is largely because alien smugglers tend to charge high prices for their services, which many aliens are unable to pay.
 Therefore, the federal government is interested in alien smuggling cases both to prevent illegal immigration as well as to discourage American citizens from taking advantage of the undocumented immigrant population.

-Strategically Fighting Federal Criminal Charges In & Out of Court
+Fighting Federal Criminal Charges In Court and Through Negoatiations

 Not all criminal cases go to trial.
 Some are settled out of court through negotiations with the prosecutor.
 By extensively preparing for a case, we are always ready to resolve the matter in or out of court.
 We have obtained optimal results for past clients before trial and have handled complex matters that had to be presented in front of judges and juries.
 Additionally, our team has tried cases in state and federal courts throughout Texas.
 Regardless of how serious your situation is or whether it can be resolved in or out of court, Victoria and Aaron Eckman can deliver the sound legal representation you need.
 We will be by your side every step of the way, helping make informed decisions about how to proceed with your case.